nod5/TwoCamControl/README.md

 **A**  TwoCamControl is only tested in Windows 10 x64.
 It might work in earlier Windows.

 **Q**  How does zoom work in TwoCamControl?
 **A**  In default mode there are two zoom actions.
 You can zoom in/out a big amount (5% of the camera's zoom range) or a minimal amount (2 steps if the camera has a 60+ zoom range, otherwise 1 step).
 This is done using the chdkptp commands zoom_set and zoom_set_rel.
 The non-default "Alt Zoom" mode can be enabled in Setup.
 There TwoCamControl uses the chdkptp command click('zoom_in').
-Use the non-default mode if the default causes distortion in the .jpg files where lines become curved similar to a fisheye lens effect.
+Use the non-default mode if the default causes distortion in the .jpg files where lines become curved similar to a fish lens effect.
 Only some cameras have that problem.
 Read  [notes_on_zoom_methods.md](https://github.com/nod5/TwoCamControl/tree/master/docs/notes_on_zoom_methods.md) for more.

 **Q**  What if my question/issue/suggestion is not in this FAQ?
 **A**  Open an issue at GitHub and describe the problem.
 Include these details: Your camera model, the version of CHDK, chdkptp and TwoCamControl, and Windows version and language.